danielsan80/cleanup-images/readme.txt

 * Initial version, used on production sites programmed by Delwin Vriend

 == Upgrade Notice ==

 = 1.0 =
-* First public release - no change from 0.11
+* First public release - no change from 0.11 other than the readme file and site banner image

 = 0.1 =
 * Upgrade if you have an issue with the pagination when deleting all images from the last page.
 This can also be